cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 Similar to Tony, it would make no sense to do this season without Sandra.
 The Queen of Survivor not only has won the game twice but is unapologetically sassy.

-I was not the biggest fan of Sandra in the seasons she won, Pearl Islands and HvV.
+I was not the biggest fan of Sandra in the seasons she won, Pearl Islands and Heroes vs Villains.
 But she actually played really hard in Game Changers and Winners at War.
 This fifth iteration of Sandra could be the must cutthroat one yet.

 ## Kim Spradlin-Wolfe